 Looking for new varieties for the West Lafayette greenscape

 Thanks in part to the generosity of the Community Foundation of Greater Lafayette, starting in 2013, Tree Friends began planting different tree cultivars to see which might be suited to the climate and soil of this area.
-With the continuing loss of ash trees throughout the area, there is a need to have a more diverse group of trees that will do well in our part of the state.
-“Over the years, we have removed some trees from the approved street tree list including ornamental pears and ash,” said Beverly Shaw, West Lafayette Greenspace Administrator.
+With the loss of many ash trees throughout the area, there is a need to have a more diverse group of trees that will do well in our part of the state.
+“Over the years, we have removed some trees from the approved street tree list including ornamental pears and ash,” said Beverly Shaw, former West Lafayette Greenspace Administrator.
 “In an effort to find new, suitable options, the Tree Friends are running this trial.”

-Here is a list of trees that have been or will be planted with links to more information on each tree.
+Here is a partial list of trees that have been or will be planted with links to more information on each tree.
 The list runs in order along Kalberer from just west of Yeager Road towards Salisbury Street.

 9. [first tree on east side of Yeager Road] Jolly™ Tupelo, Jolly Variegated Black Gum, Yiping